Ewooral/Ewooral-Tutorials/Software Architecture and Design Patterns/object data design/notes.md

 are the starting point of a project- you must understand what your client wants.

-## CATEGORIES OF OBJECTS IN DESIGN
+## CATEGORIES OF OBJECTS IN DESIGNll